 The Cylon God returns!
 Conceptual designer for SyFy's hit retooling of Battlestar Galactica, storyboard and layout artist for animated series including Beetlejuice, Droids, Babar and the legendary J Michael Straczynski-penned kid's show Captian Power and the Soldiers of the Future, Eric has crossed the globe from Hong Kong to Vancouver, leaving a trail of broken hearts and shattered minds — yet still eludes capture by INTERPOL!
 He's been busy with some shadowy projects including Firestorm with Jamie Anderson and a very talented team.
 We must learn more.
 We have ways...
 Visit Eric's Paranoid Delusions Facebook page.

-Ken Palkow's career in the film industry actually began while sitting in front of the TV, as a child, watching shows like...
+Ken Palkow's career in the film industry began while watching shows like...
 Battlestar Galactica, Space 1999, and Buck Rogers.
-His love for science fiction would ultimately take him to Hollywood as a special effects, weapons, and prop fabricator.
-He's built everything from serum canisters in Rise of the Planet of the Apes, Kate Beckinsale's weapons in Underworld: Awakening, Colonial sidearms in Battlestar Galactica: Blood and Chrome, to the Riptide sword in Percy Jackson: Sea of Monsters.
-Some of Ken's more recent projects include props for the new TV show The Flash, building the Federation phasers and alien weapons for Star Trek Into Darkness, weapons for the Robocop remake, props for the TV series Almost Human, and all kinds of gadgets for the new Godzilla.
-Ken has promised to bring some screen used props to give WonderFest visitors an exclusive up close sneak peek so be sure to stop by his table and check those out.
-If you would like to see more of his work, check out his imdb page.
+His love for s-f would ultimately take him to Hollywood as a special effects, weapons, and prop fabricator.
+He's built everything from serum canisters in Rise of the Planet of the Apes, Kate Beckinsale's weapons in Underworld: Awakening, Colonial sidearms in Battlestar Galactica: Blood and Chrome.
+Recent projects include TV's The Flash, Star Trek Into Darkness, the Robocop remake, Almost Human, and the new Godzilla.
+Ken will bring screen used props to give WonderFesters an up close sneak peek.
+To see more of his work, check out his imdb page.

 The Daughter of Frankenstein herself, the incomparable Sara Karloff, returns to WonderFest 2015 this May!
 The head of Karloff Enterprises-- and quite literally a living, tribute to her beloved father Boris Karloff-- Sara will be on hand to show rare home movies and behind the scenes footage.